Hellinikon Olympic Complex

-The Hellinikon Olympic Complex is a closed, partially demolished sports complex, situated at Hellinikon in the south Athens, approximately 16 kilometres from the Olympic Village.
+The Hellinikon Olympic Complex is a closed, partially demolished sports complex, situated at Elliniko, a suburban town in the southern part of the Athens urban agglomeration, approximately 16 kilometres from the Olympic Village.
 It was built on the site of the former Hellinikon International Airport for the staging of the 2004 Summer Olympics and 2004 Summer Paralympics.
 It consists of five separate venues.

 Venues

 Hellinikon Indoor Arena

 The Indoor arena was an arena adjacent to the Fencing Hall.
 It hosted the Basketball preliminary matches and the Handball finals at the 2004 Summer Olympics in Athens, Greece.
 The facility seats 15,000 spectators for basketball, although only 10,700 seats were made publicly available during the Olympics - and seats 13,500 fans for handball - though only 10,300 seats were made publicly available during the games.
 The facility was completed on May 31, 2004 and officially opened on July 30, 2004.

 During the 2004 Summer Paralympic Games, the Indoor Arena was the venue for Wheelchair rugby.
 It has also been the home arena of the Greek basketball club Panionios, and it has also hosted several finals matches of the Greek Cup.
 The Greek basketball club Panellinios also played European cup home games at the arena.